cs205-group11/amazon-recommendation-system/index.md

 ## Rating Predictions and Recommendation

 As a final result of our recommendation algorithm, we give user recommendation of products based on their previous ratings.
-Attached is a sample output of the algorithm:
+For our sample output, we uses alternating least square algorithm on the Kindle dataset to recommend books for reviewers (982,619 reviews).
+For each user, we predict the ratings of all books.
+Attached is a sample output on one of our selected reviewer and some of our predicted ratings (the overall column).

 ![alt text](./fig/results.png)